 “We live in an increasingly secular culture where, if you are a Christian, your beliefs are in the bulls-eye of the culture,” he said.
 “Knowing this, we must, as Peter said within the context of speaking about suffering, ‘Honor Christ the Lord as holy, always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you’ (1 Peter 3:15).
 Christians not only need to know WHAT we believe but WHY we believe it, and FCA offers them a chance to really dig into issues where the rubber meets the road from a practical standpoint as they bounce ideas off each other and learn from others in order to address these issues.”

-Check out some of the action from LBC’s 2020-21 athletics season in the gallery below:
+Check out some of the action from LBC’s Division III sports teams in the gallery below: